Staging a Mental Health Intervention

 For those who are wondering how they can stage a mental health intervention that is effective and helpful, here are some tips:

-2. Gather information and resources
+2. Gather information and resources about their mental health

 In addition to talking to the person you’re worried about, it’s also helpful to gather information about the mental health problem they’re struggling with and treatment options.
 This will help you be more prepared to talk about your loved one’s options and help them make a decision about treatment.

-3. Choose a respectful and supportive location
+3. Choose a respectful and supportive intervention location

 The location of the intervention should be somewhere the person feels comfortable and safe.
 This could be their home, a trusted friend or family member’s home, or even a neutral location like a park.